This document is a work in progress, and the Conference Coordinating Committee Chair should be consulted on any questions.

 II.
 Types of Proposals

-Proposals that concentrate on the development of new computing methodologies should make clear how the methodologies are applied to research and/or teaching in the humanities, and should include some critical assessment of the application of those methodologies in the humanities.
-Those that concentrate on a particular application in the humanities should cite traditional as well as computer-based approaches to the problem and should include some critical assessment of the computing methodologies used.
-All proposals should include conclusions and references to important sources.
-Those describing the creation or use of digital resources should follow these guidelines as far as possible.
+- Long Papers: Proposals for long papers (750 to 1500 words) are appropriate for: substantial, completed, and previously unpublished research; reports on the development of significant new methodologies or digital resources; and/or rigorous theoretical, speculative, or critical discussions.
+Individual papers will be allocated 20 minutes for presentation and 10 minutes for questions.
+Proposals relating to the development of new computing methodologies or digital resources should indicate how the methods are applied to research and/or teaching in the humanities, what their impact has been in formulating and addressing research questions, and should include critical assessment of their application in the humanities.
+Papers that concentrate on a particular tool or digital resource should cite traditional as well as computer-based approaches to the problem and should include critical assessments of the computing methodologies used.
+All proposals should include relevant citations to sources in the literature.

 III.
 Format of the Proposals